DFE-Digital/get-into-teaching-app/app/views/content/how-to-apply-for-teacher-training/when-to-apply-for-teacher-training.md

 ---
 title: When to apply for teacher training
 description: |-
-  Find out when you can apply for postgraduate teacher training courses, deadlines for submitting applications and how the interview process works.
+  Find out when you can apply for postgraduate teacher training courses and the deadline for submitting an application.
 related_content:

 navigation: 30.45